pivotal/docs-tap/cli-plugins/apps/reference/workload-list.hbs.md

 This topic tells you about the `tanzu apps workload list` Apps CLI command.

-`tanzu apps workload list` gets the workloads present in the cluster, either in the current namespace, in another namespace, or all namespaces.
+The `tanzu apps workload list` command gets the workloads present in the cluster, either in the current namespace, in another namespace, or all namespaces.

 ## Default view

-The default view for workload list is a table with the workloads present in the cluster in the specified namespace.
-This table has, in each row, the name of the workload, the app it is related to, its status, and how long it's been in the cluster.
+The default view for `tanzu apps workload list` is a table with the workloads present in the cluster in the specified namespace.
+Each row displays the name of the workload, the application it is related to, its status, and how long it's been in the cluster.

 For example, in the default namespace